MatthewRobertson2452/FISH6001_apps/README.md

 # Activities

-This respository contains lecture slides, shiny apps, and simulation-based markdown documents for FISH 6001 (Ecology, Management, and Practice of North Atlantic Fisheries) at the Marine Institute of Memorial University of Newfoundland.
+This repository contains lecture slides, shiny apps, simulation-based markdown documents, and an assignment for FISH 6001 (Ecology, Management, and Practice of North Atlantic Fisheries) at the Marine Institute of Memorial University of Newfoundland.

 ## Lecture slides